-Outcomes research includes work that results in innovative approaches to healthcare delivery, optimizes the effectiveness and implementation of clinical interventions, examines whether outcomes meaningful to patients and families have changed, and assesses the value of new clinical practices.
-Through this research, Cincinnati Children’s is most likely to achieve its mission of ensuring the best medical and quality-of-life outcomes, patient and family experiences and value − locally, regionally and nationally.
+The goal of the Place Outcomes Research Awards (PORA) is to support and accelerate outcomes, health services, implementation and quality improvement research at Cincinnati Children’s by funding innovative studies that use rigorous methods to improve health and healthcare delivery.
+Awards should generate knowledge that is generalizable to other settings and will be competitive for external research funding.
+Outcomes research includes research that results in innovative approaches to healthcare delivery, optimizes the effectiveness and implementation of clinical interventions, examines whether outcomes meaningful to patients and families have changed, and assesses the value of new clinical practices.
+Through this research, Cincinnati Children’s is most likely to achieve its mission of ensuring the best medical and quality of life outcomes, patient and family experiences and value locally, regionally, nationally.

 Grants can be requested for up to two years, with the second year contingent on progress.
-The maximum budget is $60,000 a year.
+The maximum budget is $75,000 a year.
 Funds cannot carry over from year one and two.
 The number of awardees will be determined by the quality of proposals, the requested budgets of meritorious proposals and available funds.
 It is anticipated that up to eight awards will be made each round.
 Funding can be requested for faculty salary support, support staff, supplies and travel to one domestic scientific meeting.
 The maximum principal investigator support is 10 percent of salary per year.
 Faculty at all levels are eligible, and balance among awardees will be sought.